 Still, even though it’s a challenge I’m sticking to my “weight training” guns because I think it’s that important.
 But I will let you in on my little secret for making it more manageable, even with a busy schedule.
 It’s bodyweight training.

 Gyms are for People Who Have Time.
 For the Rest of Us, Bodyweight Training is King

 Bodyweight training has a lot to offer.
 It’s convenient and burns calories, improves mobility, and builds strength and endurance.
 It can help you get into the best shape of your life without leaving the comfort of your home.

 What’s more?
 Bodyweight training stabilizes the joints, strengthens connective tissues, and improves balance.
 What’s not to like!

 Adding bodyweight training will help you improve your running endurance and prevents pain and injury: it sets the stage for a stellar performance.

-I came up with this bodyweight workout routine for runners to complement your outdoor efforts.
+To get you started, here’s a no-equipment bodyweight strength routine that I came up with this specifically for runners to complement their outdoor efforts.